Shabbir Sharif

 Major Muhammad Shabbir Sharif NH SJ (c.
 28 April 1943 – 6 December 1971), was a Pakistani military officer and the seventh recipient of Pakistan's highest military award, Nishan-e-Haider, which he was posthumously awarded for his actions of valor during the Indo-Pakistani War of 1971.
 He is the only recipient to have ever received both the Nishan-e-Haider and Sitara-e-Jurat for his bravery, and is regarded as the most decorated officer in the Pakistan Army.
 His younger brother, General Raheel Sharif, was the ninth Chief of Army Staff of the Pakistan Army.

 Early life and education

-Sharif was born on 28 April 1943 in a Punjabi Muslim Arain Family at Kunjah, Gujrat District to Major Muhammad Sharif.
+Sharif was born on 28 April 1943 in a Kashmiri Family at Kunjah, Gujrat District to Major Muhammad Sharif.
 He attended St. Anthony's High School, Lahore.
 While at Government College Lahore, he received a call to join Pakistan Military Academy (PMA) Kakul.

 He used to play squash and won an Army level swimming medal while he was in 4th Frontier Force Regiment.

 Military career starting

 He was commissioned in Pakistan Army on 19 April 1961.
 After successfully completing his training and being awarded the Sword of Honor, he was posted to the 6th Battalion of the Frontier Force Regiment.
+In 1965 war he was commanding 6FF under 10th Brigade, his unit saw action in Troti in first engagement Shabbir captured 4 Indian troops and destroyed 2 artillery guns with small patloon, in second action 6FF attack alongside with 13 Lancers on Troti right flank the attack succeed and Pakistani troops succeed to capture Troti plus a large number of Indian abandon vehicles, ammunition and POWs.

 Shabbir Sharif in Captain insignia after 1965 War, wearing the Sitara-i-Jur'at on his chest.